 “John Maynard Keynes in the 1920s said that once you have abundance you don’t have economics.
 I am not the first to argue that IT is creating a dynamic of cheapness, freeness and shareness – and cheap, free and shared forms of producing are things that mainstream economics has not got its head around.

 “But I am one of the first to say that this is totally related to the crisis that we are living through, that the stagnation, the failure of a new industrial revolution to take off, is basically down to the fact that neoliberalism was not the springboard for a new industrial revolution but turns out to be a dead end.”

-“Bullshit jobs”To some this will sound like a call to smash the machines in the manner of the Luddite millworkers of northern England as the Industrial Revolution gathered pace.
+as the Industrial Revolution gathered pace.
 Mason says it shouldn’t.
 “The real Luddites are the people who go around opening nail bars, contract cleaners, lap-dancing clubs, bullshit jobs.
 Capitalism is creating bullshit jobs.
 We have got nothing better for people to do, so we are going to create jobs to which you can’t apply technology, jobs for minimum wages.”